sagheermrd/imports-scanner/README.md

 * Read file `root.prog` line by line
 * Record only lines started with `imports` and keep them in an array. array containg paths to the referencing lib files.
 * Recursivily read the referencing lib files from the array from previouse step and retrieve the referencing imports unless no referecing file left terminate Recursive call
-* Formate response and return the Json response to UI
+* Format response and return the Json response to UI